Battle of Abukir (1799): Background

-On 14 July a British fleet of sixty ships landed with 16,000 men under the command of Mustapha Pasha, a veteran of the last Russo-Turkish war.
-The Ottoman troops overran the encampment of 300 French troops near Aboukir and slaughtered them, then set siege on the fortress of Aboukir - which was garrisoned by a skeletal force of 35 French troops.
+On 14 July a British fleet of sixty ships landed with 16,000 men under the command of Mustafa Pasha, a veteran of the last Russo-Turkish War.
+The Ottoman troops overran an encampment of 300 French soldiers near Aboukir and slaughtered them, then set siege on the fortress of Aboukir – which was garrisoned by a skeletal force of 35 French troops.
 These troops would surrender 3 days later.
 The peninsula changed hands and Ottoman flags fluttered on the bastion.

-Proud of this success, Mustapha Pasha was in no hurry to march on Cairo.
+Proud of this success, Pasha was in no hurry to march on Cairo.
 Murad Bey, who had managed to escape and join him, said, "The French dreaded that you could not support the presence, I watch, and they are fleeing before me." and Murad replied, "Pasha, be glad that it suits the French to withdraw because if they turned, you would disappear before them like dust before the north wind."